Crash (2004 film): Casting

 Haggis initially tried to sell the script to television producers before it gained the attention of producers Cathy Schulman and Bob Yari.
 Yari offered Haggis $7.5 million to produce the script as a film, on the condition he could assemble an ensemble cast of major stars.
 Don Cheadle was the first actor to be cast and also came on board as a producer, which helped attract other big names to the production.
 Forest Whitaker was originally attached to play Terrence Howard's role but dropped out.
 The casting of Brendan Fraser as the district attorney, which came last, was pivotal in getting the film green-lit.

-Heath Ledger and John Cusack were also attached to the roles of Tom Hanson and John Ryan, respectively, but dropped out after production delays.
+Heath Ledger and John Cusack were also attached to the roles of Tom Hansen and John Ryan, respectively, but dropped out after production delays.
 At one point, Don Cheadle also considered leaving the production to perform in Hotel Rwanda.
 According to Yari, the departure of Ledger from the cast reduced the film's international value and the budget was brought down by $1 million.

 Filming

-Filming began in Los Angeles for a 32-day shoot in December 2003.
+Filming began in Los Angeles for a 32-day shoot on December 8th 2003 and concluded on January 31st 2004.
 Haggis made up for the reduced budget by taking out three mortgages on his house, cutting back on exterior shots, and reusing locations.
 Principal cast members also agreed to pay cuts and deferred their salaries.
 Production was delayed for a week when Haggis had a heart attack while filming a scene, although he defied medical advice to hire a new director.

 In a 2020 interview with Vulture, Thandiwe Newton stated that Haggis ensured she was wearing special protective underwear for the police sexual assault scene, because he wanted it to look "real" from the camera's perspective for Matt Dillon "to go there".

 Music

-The original score was released by Superb Records through Lionsgate Films in 2005.
+The original score was released by Superb Records through Lions Gate Films in 2005.
 All songs were written and composed by Mark Isham, except where noted.
 The iTunes release is the complete score released through Yari Music Group, and has the cues isolated and in film order (unlike the commercial score CD which is edited, incomplete, in a different order, and in suite form).
 A second volume of tracks, titled Crash: Music from and Inspired by the Film, was released featuring songs that appear in the film.